 Exhibitor passes are allowed access to the VRR (and in some cases, VRS) two days before, during, and two days after the show.

 The following Visitor tickets include free round-trip travel to the Düsseldorf fairground during show days only:

 - Season admission tickets for visitors

 - Admission ticket vouchers

 For trade shows in Düsseldorf that are open to the general public, visitor Kombi-Tickets (admission/travel tickets) can be purchased at over 120 authorized VRR / VRS sales outlets.
-For most other trade fairs, visitor Kombi-Tickets can be purchased from the Messe Düsseldorf trade fair counters located at the Düsseldorf airport and main train station.
+For most other trade shows, visitor Kombi-Tickets can be purchased from the Messe Düsseldorf trade show counters located at the Düsseldorf airport and main train station.

 Please check in advance with your hotel to find out if the public transportation by VRR System is available from your hotel location to Messe Düsseldorf.
 Your hotel concierge will also be able to advise the best route to get to the trade show.